fortinet-fortisoar/solution-pack-file-content-extraction/README.md

 * [Release Notes](./release_notes.md)
 # Overview

+Solution Pack has the below use cases:
-Solution Pack examines Advisories sent by various organisations via email with attachments in PDF, Excel, CSV, and other formats. `File Metadata` and `File Content` is added to the record's Description.
-It notifies the count of IPs, Domain Name, Hashes, URLs, and so on if they are discovered via Email
+- **Indicators extraction from files**: examines Advisories sent by various organizations via email with attachments in PDF, Excel, CSV, and other formats. `File Metadata` and `File Content` is added to the record's Description.
+It sends a report with the count of IPs, Domain Name, Hashes, URLs, and so on if they are discovered via Email
+    - Relevant playbooks:
+        - Extract and Process Text From Indicator File
+        - Extract and Process Text From Attachment File

+- **Indicators hunting on SIEM**: Indicators from any attachment file are extracted, sha1 and sha246 hash codes are resolved to md5 via AlienVault OTX and VIrusTotal integrations.
+A search for each indicator value is triggered on SIEM (Qradar as of 1.2) and if a matching event(s) exists the indicator description is updated and matching events are attached.

 ![](./docs/res/Description.png)